Azure/InferenceSchema/README.md

 The input and output decorators offered by this package are design to simplify the process of prediction in a web based application.
-They each provide support for schema generation based on a provided sample input, with the idea being that this schema can then be taken and embedded into an API swagger specification.
+They each provide support for schema generation based on a provided sample input, with the idea being that this schema can then be taken and embedded into an API Swagger specification.
 Additionally, the input decorator provides support for type conversion at runtime from a JSON based input into the user specified sample type, to allow for easy conversion of input over the wire into the datatype that the decorated function expects.
 These decorators can be nested with each other and with other decorators as desired.